|

 So I will say it plainly, and

-yet with tears and sadness: If you think that being a good Christian means
+yet with tears and sadness: if you think that being a good Christian means

-going to church on Sunday and enjoying yourself the rest of the time, and
+yourself the rest of the time, and if you’re not willing to spend serious

-prayer and reading spiritual texts than watching
+time in prayer and reading spiritual texts by giving

 |